Divine Life Society: History

 In 1936, after returning from a pilgrimage, Swami Sivananda stayed in an old hut on the banks of the Ganges in Rishikesh.
-Other disciples desirous of his company stayed with him in difficult circumstances.
-Eventually, he started the Divine Life Society to serve mankind.
 The King of Tehri Garhwal granted him a plot of land to construct the present day Shivanandashram.
 Chidananda Saraswati served as president of the society from August 1963 to 28 August 2008, while Krishnananda Saraswati served as the General-Secretary of the Society in Rishikesh from 1958 until 2001.

+Sivananda's disciples have started independent organisations in Mauritius, the United States, Australia, Canada, Malaysia, South Africa, South America, and Europe.

 Vegetarianism

-Sivananda insisted on a strict lacto-vegetarian for moral and spiritual reasons, arguing that "meat-eating is highly deleterious to health".
-His Divine Life Society thus advocates a vegetarian diet.
+Sivananda insisted on a strict lacto-vegetarian diet for moral and spiritual reasons, arguing that "meat-eating is highly deleterious to health".
+Divine Life Society thus advocates a vegetarian diet.

+Teachings

+Sivananda outlined 20 spiritual instructions for people of any religion: